ThienLuong1101/cna_assignment2/README.md

 Once found, I retransmitted it, restarted the timer for it, and updated the timer’s tracking variable.

 The idea was always to resend the oldest needed packet — nothing more — keeping bandwidth usage low.

+B_input()

+I tracked expected sequence numbers and stored out-of-order arrivals.

+I acknowledged every valid packet.

+If the packet was in order, I delivered it and any consecutively buffered ones that followed.

+This allowed out-of-order ACKs and ensured the application received only properly ordered data, just as SR promises.